top of page

 7) Eat freshly prepared food.

 Almost all foods have been found to have microplastics in them.[17,18,19,20,21] Microplastics in soil can be taken up by plant roots and then incorporated into fruits and vegetables.[17]
-Fish and animals may ingest and retain microplastics which are then eaten by humans.[19]
+Fish and animals may ingest and retain microplastics, which are then eaten by humans.[19]
 Plastic tubing used in food processing may increase microplastics found in the food.[19]
-While nearly impossible to avoid entirely, freshly prepared food has been found to have less chemicals from plastic and less plastic microparticles than highly processed or fast foods.[4]
+While nearly impossible to avoid entirely, freshly prepared food has been found to have fewer chemicals and plastic microparticles from plastic than highly processed or fast foods.[4]

 8) When composting, do not add plastic to the waste.